 Afterwards, pop over to try some of Sally Lunn’s buns (they’re yummy) and gorge at Sotto Sotto (on North Parade).
 They make a delicious pasta that’s too good to miss.

-The stunning city of Salisbury is a totally gorgeous and one of the best places in the south of England to visit, especially if you’re already visiting Stonehenge (that’s relatively nearby).
+The stunning city of Salisbury is totally gorgeous and one of the best places in the south of England to visit, especially if you’re already visiting Stonehenge (that’s relatively nearby).

 Housing historic buildings and imposing medieval cathedrals, it’s well worth spending a long afternoon or day exploring the cobbled streets.
 Now, easily the most famous resident of Salisbury has to be the cathedral.